Kingmanish25/ai-python-engineering-portfolio/python-engineering-projects/automation-tools/email-automation-sender/README.md

 # Email Automation Sender

-A lightweight Python automation tool that sends emails using the SMTP protocol.
+A lightweight Python automation utility for sending emails through an SMTP server.
-This project demonstrates practical Python scripting for email automation and command-line utilities.
+This project demonstrates practical Python scripting for **email automation, CLI tool development, and secure credential handling**.

 ---

 ## Overview

-The Email Automation Sender allows users to send emails directly from the command line using Python.
+**Email Automation Sender** is a command-line Python tool that allows users to send emails directly from the terminal.
-It connects to an SMTP server (such as Gmail) and sends messages securely using TLS encryption.
+It connects to an SMTP server (such as Gmail) using a secure TLS connection and sends messages automatically.

-This project demonstrates:
+This project demonstrates practical engineering concepts such as:

-* Python SMTP email automation
+* SMTP-based email automation in Python
 * Command-line interface (CLI) utilities
 * Secure credential management using environment variables
-* Logging and error handling
+* Logging and basic error handling
+* Writing clean and modular Python scripts

 ---

 ## Features

 * Send emails directly from the command line
-* Secure SMTP connection using TLS
+* Secure SMTP connection using TLS encryption
-* Uses environment variables for email credentials
+* Environment variable–based credential management
-* Simple CLI interface for specifying receiver, subject, and message
+* Simple CLI interface for receiver, subject, and message body
-* Logging for successful or failed email delivery
+* Logging to track successful or failed email delivery

 ---